niieli/NikoArchipelagoMod/README.md

 If you want to use custom Playables, you can use the [PlayableLoaderBepInEx](https://github.com/niieli/PlayableLoaderBepInEx/releases/latest)

 ## Known issues
-- Connecting to another slot without restarting the game can lead to unchecked locations being sent
+- Connecting to <ins>another</ins> slot without restarting the game can lead to unchecked locations being sent (Planned fix for 0.9.X)
+- AP UI not working with controller (Planned but dunno)
+- Mitch & Mai textbox randomly breaking (Planned fix for 0.9.X)
+- Game freezing ("fix" ideas for 0.9.X)
+- In-game whiteboard sanity counts being all over the place (Planned fix for 0.9.X)
 ## What is randomized?
 - Coins
 - Cassettes